 - Second-Degree Burns: Second-degree burns damage the epidermis and the dermis(layer beneath the epidermis).
 Second-degree burns often require a skin graft.

-- Third-Degree Burns: Third-degree burns destroy both layers of the skin, and damage hair follicles, sweat glands, and other tissues can be damaged as well.
+- Third-Degree Burns: Third-degree burns destroy both layers of the skin, and damage hair follicles, sweat glands, and other tissues.

 Symptoms of Injuries

 Common burn injury symptoms include:

 - white skin

 If you have suffered from a burn injury due to another’s negligence, it might be time to reach out to a personal injury attorney.
 The lawyers at Eglet Adams have helped many injured clients obtain the compensation they needed for lost wages, medical bills, and rehabilitation.
 Our case preparation and ability to execute in court is respected throughout the Nevada court system.
 Our firm possesses the necessary resources to take a case all the way to trial, while other attorneys might encourage you to accept a smaller settlement or may not realize the full value of a case.
 We are always completely honest with clients when assessing a case and set reasonable expectations.

 Contact Eglet Adams, a burn injury lawyer Las Vegas, NV, today for an initial consultation in which an attorney can assess your individual case at no cost to you.